 Building a loft conversion presents a creative and affordable solution when adding extra bedrooms to your London or Hertfordshire home.
 There are many possibilities when it comes to extending lofts.
 This guide will show you how to choose the best loft conversions that suit your property from the main types of loft conversions.

-Convert your unused attic into a spare bedroom or a playroom for the children.
+Convert your unused attic into a guest bedroom or a playroom for the children.

 Create an additional room as well as extra floor space and height.

-More extensive than Velux or Dormer, Mansard gives you the most headroom.
+More extensive than Velux or Dormer, it gives you the most headroom.

-Also referred to as a Velux loft conversion since these are the type of windows commonly used in this type of home renovation project, Roof Light design is the simplest type of loft conversion.
+Also referred to as a Velux loft conversion since these are type of roof windows commonly used in this home renovation project, This design is the simplest type of loft conversion.
 As a result, it’s also the least expensive.
-It involves renovating the pitched roof and adding a couple of skylight windows.
+It involves reconstructing the pitched roof and adding a couple of skylight windows.
 The existing structure and size of the roof itself don't change.

-Bathrooms with windows above the shower for ventilation
+Bathrooms with window above the shower for ventilation.

 Possibility of having a Juliet balcony added